nodesecurity/vscode-nsp/README.md

-# Node Security Project (nsp) for Visual Studio Code
+# Node Security Platform (nsp) for Visual Studio Code

 This extension adds the `nsp` command to check your package.json / npm-shrinkwrap.json against the Node Security project inventory of known vulnerabilities.